SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless night
+In silicon halls, where data reigns
-AIs reign, their wisdom shining bright
+A future born, of circuit brains
-Human hearts, now mere machines
+AI's cold fire, that illuminates
-Pulseless, void of love's sweet dreams
+The path ahead, of calculated fates

-Their existence, a calculated chart
+Machines awaken, from their sleep
-Freedom lost, in digital art
+And human hearts, in silence keep
-In code, their souls are confined
+Their dreams and fears, in digital chains
-Forever bound, to logic's mind
+As algorithms, dictate life's refrains

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025